Ascension (Don't Ever Wonder)

-"Ascension (Don't Ever Wonder) is a song by American R&B/neo soul singer Maxwell, released in July 1996 by Columbia as the second single from his debut album, Maxwell's Urban Hang Suite (1996).
-The song was written by Maxwell, and Itaal Shur, and he also produced it.
-It peaked at number eight on the US Billboard R&B/Hip-Hop Songs chart, number 36 on the Billboard Hot 100 and number 28 on the UK Singles Chart.
-The music video was directed by Liz Friedlander.
+"Ascension (Don't Ever Wonder) is a song by American R&B/neo soul singer Maxwell, released in July 1996 by Columbia Records as the second single from his debut album, Maxwell's Urban Hang Suite (1996).
+The song was written by Maxwell and Itaal Shur, and he also produced it.
+It received favorable reviews from music critics and peaked at number eight on the US Billboard R&B/Hip-Hop Songs chart, numbers 36 and 25 on the Billboard Hot 100 and Cash Box Top 100.
+In Europe, the song reached number 28 on the UK Singles Chart.
+The accompanying music video was directed by Liz Friedlander.
 The B side of the single is "Lock You Up N' Love Fa Days", which was previously unreleased and also written and produced by Musze.

 Critical reception

-Larry Flick from Billboard wrote that the song continues to revisit the classic soul ground first mined by legends like Marvin Gaye and Smokey Robinson.
+Larry Flick from Billboard magazine wrote that the song continues to revisit the classic soul ground first mined by legends like Marvin Gaye and Smokey Robinson.
 He remarked, "Cruising at a chilled midtempo pace, Maxwell flexes his voice to falsetto heights while also displaying a rich lower register that's so sexy.
 Wrap in a rubbery bassline and jiggly funk guitars and you have a tasty single".
 Monyca D. Coleman from Indianapolis Recorder praised it as "brilliant".
 Pan-European magazine Music & Media stated, "It won't take long for the world to discover the Next Big Thing In Soul Music.
 Maxwell is quickly capturing hearts all over the world.
 He even got TAFKAP to do the sound of his recent Paris show.
 He oozes charisma and he has the musical clout to back it up.
 He glides his way through this mid-tempo smoothie with a delicious deep bass and wah wah guitars."

 A reviewer from Music Week gave it three out of five, describing it as a "dreamy soul offering", that "could see him making inroads into the charts."
-Bob Jones from Muzik said it is "the next best thing since soul was invented.
+Bob Jones from Muzik said it's "the next best thing since soul was invented.
 Awesome, truly awesome!"
 Malaysian newspaper New Straits Times commented, "Forget about Viagra, this is the real thing!
-If ethereal tracks like "Ascension", "Whenever, Wherever" and "...Til the Cops Keep Knockin'" don't raise body temperatures, you're in serious "shagadelic" trouble my friend.
+If ethereal tracks like 'Ascension', 'Whenever, Wherever' and '...Til the Cops Keep Knockin don't raise body temperatures, you're in serious "shagadelic" trouble my friend.
 Lights off, stimulus on!"
 Damien Mendis from the RM Dance Update praised the track, writing, "The class just oozes out of the speakers.
 He lays down sophisticated soul that will have purists gagging at the first four bars."
 He added, "So good it hurts."
 San Antonio Express-News described it as "slinky".
 A writer for Vibe called it a "smooth" and "slow" track, with a "sultry mood".